yashkulkarni1005/Stereo-vision-based-Object-Detection-and-Distance-Estimation-algorithm/README.md

 • Camera calibration and Rectification.

-• Computation of Disparity map .
+• Computation of Disparity map.

-• Object detection and classification from the RCB images.
+• Object detection and classification from the RGB images.

 • Distance estimation of the classified objects.